-At their November 1991 meeting, the United States Conference of Catholic Bishops decided that whenever January 1, the Solemnity of Mary Mother of God, or August 15, the feast of the Assumption of the Blessed Virgin, or November 1, the Feast of All Saints, falls on a Saturday or a Monday, the obligation to attend Mass is lifted.
-Also, the Ascension of Our Lord, which falls on a Thursday, has been transferred to the following Sunday.
-However, parishes are to continue to observe these holydays by scheduling one or more Masses at a convenient time so that people who wish to participate are able to do so.
+By decision of the United States Conference of Bishops and confirmation by the Holy See, whenever the Solemnities of Mary, Mother of God (January 1), the Assumption of the Blessed Virgin Mary (August 15), or All Saints (November 1) fall on a Saturday or a Monday, the obligation to attend Mass is lifted.
+However, parishes are to continue to observe these holydays by scheduling one or more Masses for the faithful.

 All Sundays of the year

-The Assumption of the Blessed Virgin Mary -August 15
+Assumption of the Blessed Virgin Mary (August 15)

-The Immaculate Conception of the Blessed Virgin Mary -December 8
+Immaculate Conception of the Blessed Virgin Mary (December 8)